 Description

-With just 10 minutes of prep, this easy overnight sourdough bagel recipe uses active sourdough starter to create the ultimate soft, chewy, NY-style bagel at home.
-Customize with zesty everything bagel spice, sesame seeds, cinnamon raisin, and more!
-Recipe adapted from my bestselling book: Artisan Sourdough Made Simple.
+My easy sourdough bagel recipe uses active sourdough starter (no yeast) to make soft, chewy, NY-style bagels at home with just 10 minutes of prep and an overnight option to fit your schedule.
+Customize with everything bagel spice, cinnamon raisin and more.
+Adapted from my bestselling book: Artisan Sourdough Made Simple.

 Ingredients